Welcome to our swing dance community!

 Our four-week progressive series provide material for dancers of all ability levels.
 Beginners can lay a solid Lindy Hop foundation in our introductory classes.
 Beginner+ and intermediate dancers have the opportunity to refine their technique and add to their social dance vocabulary.
 Join us on Monday nights!
 (Scroll down to our FAQs for more on what to expect, what to wear and where to find us!)

-7:45-8 p.m.: Practice session
+7:45-8 p.m.: Open practice session

 8-9 p.m.: Intro to Lindy Hop